 Basic Requirements/All Studio Areas

-the entire art faculty.
-A second review follows in the first senior semester and a
+entire art faculty.
+A second review occurs in the first senior semester, followed

-final review in the last semester prior to the presentation of the senior exhibition.
+by a final review in the last semester prior to the presentation of the senior capstone

-year predominantly in the Senior Studio course.
-The exhibition is selected, designed
+during the Senior Studio course.
+The exhibition--selected, designed and constructed

 Basic Requirements/Art History Area

-The art history area of the art major requires 24 credits in art history, 18 of
+The art history area of the art major requires 25 credits in art history, 19 of which

-which are advanced hours; two one-credit senior seminars; two credits in Gallery
+are advanced hours: a one-credit senior seminar; two credits in Gallery Practicum;

-Practicum; ten credits in studio (drawing, design, and figure); and six credits in
+ten credits in studio (drawing and design); and six credits in advanced art electives.

 Teaching Certification in Art for the State of Texas